james-cole/brainageR/README.md

 ```

 ## Installation
-Currently this Github repo is missing a crucial file, the rotation matrix created by running PCA on the training data (and necessary for applying to new data).
+Currently this Github repo is missing a crucial file (pca_rotation.rds), the rotation matrix created by running PCA on the training data (and necessary for applying to new data).
 This file is 2GB in size, over the limit for non-premium Github LFS.
-You can either get this file directly from me (james.cole@kcl.ac.uk) or from [Zenodo](https://doi.org/10.5281/zenodo.1346266).
+However, you can can this from the v2.0 RELEASE page, where it is listed under Binaries.
+It's also availabe on [Zenodo](https://doi.org/10.5281/zenodo.1346266) or [OSF](https://osf.io/azwmg/).
 Once you have that file, you should be able to clone this repo and save it in a directory call `brainage`, with a subdirectory called `software`.
 Once you have the software files, you need to edit the `brainageR` script to set the `brainageR_dir` to the directory where the software files are and add the full pathway to your local installation of SPM12.
 This is what is currently in there, so please edit accordingly:
 ```